CyberSpaceBoy/backups-s3-sse/README.md

-# backups-s3-sse
+# Backup.
+All. the.
+Things.

-> A simple backup and restore process built with Python using SSE encryption and S3-compatible service :)
+> A simple backup and restore process which supports SSE encryption for S3 object storage :)

 ## Dependencies